mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

 .. figure:: ../../../../images/frames_jackal_2024-02-28.png
    :align: center

-   Complete TF2 tree of the Jackal robot with |realsense| camera;
+   Complete TF2 tree of the Jackal robot with Intel® RealSense™ camera;
    to increase the figure, right-click on the image and open the image in a new browser tab